simonprickett/simonprickett.github.io/_posts/2020-11-15-wikipedia-dead-or-alive.md

 npm will publish your package using the version number in `package.json`, so don't forget to bump that when you do a new release!

-Publishing packages publically, so that anyone can use them, is free.
+Publishing packages publicly, so that anyone can use them, is free.

 Once published, npm will use the `README.md` file as the basis of the package's page.
 Here's what it looks like: